pritambera2000/pritambera2000/README.md

 <h2>About Me 🚀</h2>

-- 🎓 I’m currently pursuing my Bachelors Degree in Zoology
+- 🎓 Masters in Biotechnoloy with a Major in Bioinformatics
-- 🌱 Currently learning Basic JavaScript & BootStrap
+- 🌱 Doing somthing with application of AI and ML in Biology
-- 🐧 learning Linux fundamentals
+- 🐧 learning python
-- 💻 Learning Basics Of Networking & CyberSecurity
+- 💻 Learning Basics Of Tensorflow and Machine learning Algorithms

 </p>
 <!-- Skills Section -->